sureshchandrarhca15/ocp-ipi-infra-machineset/README.md

 ## SLA

-I make no guarantees for this QnD script, so YMMV.
+I make no guarantees for this QnD script, So please run it on your own risk.
 Use caution.